Kion Wilson

-Kion Wilson (born October 24, 1986) is an American former professional football linebacker.
-He attended the University of South Florida, as a member of the 2010 graduating class.
-Shortly after the draft ended, Wilson joined the San Diego Chargers of the National Football League (NFL) as an undrafted free agent.
+Kion Wilson (born October 24, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the South Florida Bulls.
+Shortly after the 2010 NFL draft ended, Wilson joined the San Diego Chargersas an undrafted free agent.
 He was born in Jacksonville, Florida and attended William M. Raines High School before playing weak side linebacker at Pearl River Community College in Poplarville, Mississippi.
 He has received multiple honors for his football career, including 2008 Rookie of the Year and 2009 CollegeFootballPerformance.com co-National Linebacker of the Week versus WVU.